 There was, as well, some considerable debate and voting on provisions of Article IX, which stipulated that citizens of Mexico in those territories ceded to the United States by the terms of the treaty were to become citizens of the United States, but the article did remain in the document.

-So, not only were Spanish-speaking William Workman, who became a Mexican citizen while living in Taos, New Mexico in the late 1820s, automatically became an American citizen by virtue of the treaty, which was ratified by the Senate on 10 March by a vote of 38-14.
+Not only were Spanish-speaking Californios affected, but so was William Workman, who became a Mexican citizen while living in Taos, New Mexico in the late 1820s, and automatically became an American citizen by virtue of the treaty, which was ratified by the Senate on 10 March by a vote of 38-14.